How Do I Become an Optimum Health Member?

 Part of my job description is coordinating your care and being an advocate for you.

-Specialist fees are not covered by the Optimum Health membership, but are covered by Liberty Direct or your private health insurance.
+Specialist fees are not covered by the Optimum Health membership.

 How is Dr. Miloy able to offer “Affordable Concierge Care?”